Murder of Catherine Cesnik: Search and discovery of body

 Immediately after Cesnik's disappearance, police searched the area for her body without success.
 On January 3, 1970, her body was found by a hunter and his son in an informal landfill located on the 2100 block of Monumental Road, in a remote area of Lansdowne.
+The cause of death was determined to be blunt force trauma to the head.

 Background

-In 2017, CBS Baltimore reported allegations from three women that during Cesnik's tenure at Archbishop Keough High School, two of the priests, Joseph Maskell and E. Neil Magnus, were sexually abusing the girls at the school in addition to trafficking them to others.

-In 1995, Teresa Lancaster and Jean Wehner (née Hargadon), former students at Keough who say they were sexually abused by Maskell, filed a lawsuit against him, the school, gynecologist Christian Richter, the School Sisters of Notre Dame, the Archdiocese of Baltimore, and William H. Keeler.
+Teresa Lancaster and Jean Wehner (née Hargadon), former students at Keough, say that they were sexually abused by Keough's chaplain, the Catholic priest Joseph Maskell.
+The first public allegations that Maskell was connected to the murder were made in 1994.
+In 1995, they filed a lawsuit against Maskell, the school, gynecologist Christian Richter, the School Sisters of Notre Dame, the Archdiocese of Baltimore, and Cardinal William H. Keeler.
 The trial court dismissed the action as time-barred by the statute of limitations.
 The plaintiffs appealed.
-A writ of certiorari was granted by the Maryland Court of Appeals, which upheld the lower court decision, ruling in part, "...that the mental process of repression of memories of past sexual abuse does not activate the discovery rule.
+A writ of certiorari was granted by the Maryland Court of Appeals, which upheld the lower court decision, ruling in part, "... that the mental process of repression of memories of past sexual abuse does not activate the discovery rule.
 The plaintiffs suits are thus barred by the statute of limitation."

 Wehner said that Cesnik once came to her and asked, "Are the priests hurting you?"
-Both women have said that she was the only member of the school's staff who helped them and other girls abused by Maskell, et al., and they believe she was murdered prior to discussing the matter with the archdiocese of Baltimore.
-The Baltimore Sun reported in late 2016 that since 2011 the archdiocese has paid out settlements to Maskell's alleged victims.
+Both women have said that she was the only member of the school's staff who helped them and other girls abused by Maskell and his compatriots, and they believe she was murdered prior to discussing the matter with the archdiocese of Baltimore.
+The Baltimore Sun reported in late 2016 that since 2011 the archdiocese has paid out settlements to Maskell's victims.